pavelbelonosov/POS_Cashier/README.md

 docker run -it --rm --name integration_test integration_test
 ```
 ### Flyway
-For migration, put the V_changes.sql file in the /src/main/resources/db/migration volume and start the container
+For migration, put the `V_changes.sql` file in the `/src/main/resources/db/migration` volume and start the container

 Status of migrations
 ```
 docker exec -it flyway_container sh
-$flyway info
+$ flyway info
 ```

 ### Bugs in UI testing